 The range of possibilities for guitar-sound manipulation with effects pedals is staggering―there are literally hundreds of pedals from scores of manufacturers.
 Here’s a list of some of the most popular types, and their functions.

-Distortion: Historically, distorted guitar tone was created within tube amplifiers by overloading signal into the preamp and power amp sections (also called “valve distortion”) to create clipping.
-Distortion pedals simulate this effect within their own circuitry, creating anything from a warm, crunchy sound to a full-on heavy metal tone.
+Distortion: Historically, distorted guitar tone was created within tube amplifiers by overloading the signal into the preamp and power amp sections (also called “valve distortion”) to create clipping.
+Distortion pedals simulate this effect within their own circuitry, creating anything from a warm, crunchy sound to a full-on, heavy-metal tone.

 Overdrive: Unlike a distortion pedal, overdrive pedals will produce clean tones at quieter volumes―but crank up the volume, make your attack more aggressive, and you will get gritty, distorted tone.